wyne-ybanez/personal-portfolio-master/TESTING.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Firefox, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8, iPhone X, iPhone XR.
+-   The Website was viewed on the specified testing devices such as Desktop, Laptop, iPad, iPhone7, iPhone 8, iPhone X using Chrome Developer Tools.
 -   Links were tested repeatedly.
 -   Friends and family members were asked to review the website, its content and the user experience overall.
 -   Code Institute students were asked to review the website and any coding errors.